WATER SOFTENER EFFECTIVENESS

 Compare your test results to this chart:

-Other contaminants found in North Reading well water include Radon and Arsenic.
+Other contaminants sometimes found in private well water include Radon and Arsenic.
 A water softener (water softening) will not remove these health threat contaminants.
-Radon is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber, then venting it safely to the outside ambient air (see link at http://h2ocare.com/radon-removal/ for more information).
-Arsenic in water can be removed at the point of entry into the home with tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply (see the link at http://h2ocare.com/arsenic-removal/ for more information).
+Radon is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber, then venting it safely to the outside ambient air (see link at http://radon-removal/ for more information).
+Arsenic in water can be removed at the point of entry into the home with tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply (see the link at http://arsenic-removal/ for more information).
 Point of use systems for drinking water can use reverse osmosis technology to effectively remove arsenic.
-Speak to a water treatment professional to decide which system is right for you.
+Speak to a water treatment professional about which system is right for you.

 Having a water test performed is an important first step in the process of improving your water quality.
 Without a test and analysis, the most appropriate type of water softener or other water filtration system cannot be determined.
 For more on water testing, see the link at http//water-testing/.